snehil66/snehil66/README.md

 ## Technical Skills 🛠

 <img align='left' src='https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif' width='250"'>
-For a DevOps Engineer, technical skills serve as the cornerstone of expertise, fostering an enduring sense of fulfillment and zeal.
+For a Data Analyst or BI Engineer or Data Engineer, technical skills serve as the cornerstone of expertise, fostering an enduring sense of fulfillment and zeal.
 These competencies are not just tools but constant companions, guiding and empowering the engineer through every endeavor.

 ![C](https://img.shields.io/badge/-C-000?&logo=C)
 ![Python](https://img.shields.io/badge/-Python-black?style=flat-square&logo=Python)